Student desk allocation policy

 - Desks and surrounding office spaces must be kept clean, tidy and organised at all times so as not to negatively impact on neighbouring colleagues.
 IGS will take restorative action in cases of concern or complaint.

-PGRs who are not entitled to, or who are no longer entitled to, a personal desk space may use one of the hot-desking areas, such as those in INF 4.08.
+PGRs who are not entitled to, or who are no longer entitled to, a personal desk space may make use the School's hot-desk facilities in the visitors areas of the Forum.

-Visiting PGR students will not be allocated a PGR desk, but are invited to use the School's hot-desking facilities.
-Alternatively, visiting PGR students can make a request to the relevant research office to be allocated a staff desk (if any are available).
+Visiting PGR students are not entitled to a dedicated desk but are invited to use the School's hot-desk facilities in the visitors areas of the Forum.
+Alternatively, visiting PGR students can make a request to the relevant research / level office and ask to be allocated a staff desk (if any are available).

 Enquiries / Issues